infinum/android-handbook/Project architecture/MVVM.md

 Since Kotlin Coroutines introduced StateFlow and SharedFLow, these types have opened the opportunity for substituting LiveData and they are becoming the go-to types for handling states and events.
 Additionally, they also solve the problems which appear when using pure Flows for this purpose (pure Flows are stateless and declarative (cold), therefore, they are not very suitable for working with states and events).

 Coroutines have dominantly taken over Rx and the major drawback of LiveData is that it is not built on top of coroutines, unlike the StateFLow and SharedFlow.
-LiveData is closely bound to UI and the Android platform, it lacks of control over the execution context and there is no natural way to offload some work from the worker threads.
+LiveData is closely bound to the UI and the Android platform, it lacks of control over the execution context and there is no natural way to offload some work from the worker threads.
 Everything that you can do with LiveData can be done in a much more elegant and improved manner by using the hot streams, StateFlow and SharedFlow.
-A major difference from LiveData is that they are not lifecycle aware, however, this can be easily solved by using repeatOnLifecycle APIs.
+A major difference from LiveData is that they are not lifecycle aware, however, this can be easily solved by using `repeatOnLifecycle` APIs.
 In the end, we can see that StateFlow and SharedFlow cover all the disadvantages and limitations that come with LiveData implementation.
 However, this doesn't mean that LiveData should be entirely excluded from projects or that it will become deprecated soon.

 Now that we understand how superior StateFlow and SharedFlow can be, let's see their difference.
 By default, SharedFlow takes no value and emits nothing, whereas, StateFlow takes a default value through the constructor and emits it as soon as someone starts collecting it.
 StateFlow is a subtype of SharedFlow, therefore, it has more restrictive configuration options.
-Stateflow follows the concept of single current value, thus, it must have an initial value because, otherwise, it would break the principle of always having a current value.
-Moreover, for the value to be single, it means that the replay always has to be 1 and it is not possible to create a buffer aside from the one current value.
+StateFlow follows the concept of single current value.
+It must have an initial value because, otherwise, it would break the principle of always having a current value.
+Moreover, for the value to be single, it means that the `replay` always has to be 1 and it is not possible to create a buffer aside from the one current value.

 A general guideline would be to use StateFlow for working with states and SharedFlow for events.

 What is also worth mentioning is the Channel type.
-SharedFlow will emit data even if no one is listening, whereas Channel will hold data until someone consumes it.
-In a situation where a SharedFlow emits an event and the view is not ready to receive an event, the event is lost.
+SharedFlow will emit data even if no one is listening, whereas, Channel will hold the data until it is consumed.
+In a situation where a SharedFlow emits an event and the view is not ready to receive that event, the event is lost.
 Thus, channels could be an even better solution for sending one-time events.

 ## What is solved with MVVM?